-Beta launch — 500 free Full Moon licences remaining.
+Beta launch: 488 free Full Moon licences remaining.
 Help us find bugs.

 Claim free access

-16Personalities vs Big Five: the viral test that gets it half right
+16Personalities vs Big Five: the test that's half right

-16Personalities has been taken by hundreds of millions — and inherits MBTI's core flaw: types instead of spectrums.
+16Personalities has been taken 1.5 billion times, and inherits MBTI's core flaw: types instead of spectrums.
 Here is what the Big Five does instead.

 If you have ever sent a personality test link to a friend, there is a reasonable chance it pointed to 16Personalities.com.
-The site has been taken by hundreds of millions of people worldwide, offers its results for free, and generates shareable type descriptions that resonate with a huge range of readers.
+The test has been taken more than 1.5 billion times worldwide, offers its results for free, and generates shareable type descriptions that resonate with a huge range of readers.
 It is arguably the most culturally visible personality assessment on the internet.

 What Is 16Personalities and How Does It Relate to MBTI?